Everything You Need To Know About Baby Sleep Cycles

 The amount of sleep a baby gets varies greatly in the first year, and it’ll differ between children.
 But here’s a general guide to help you understand how much your baby should be sleeping at different stages of their development.

-Age Range Total Daily Sleep
+Age Range Total Daily Sleep Notes

 Newborn 16-18 hours Sleep is in several short periods throughout the day and night.
 Feeding is a priority over sleep.